-Never try to compensate risk and transformation concerns by lowering your price!
+Never try to compensate customer concerns by lowering your price!

 In the article about why pipeline deals slip and are delayed, we discuss what to do about this, but for the moment, we just need to understand who the key influencers and decision makers are, and that they are crucial to us to approve the project.

 Otherwise, they can stop, scrap, or stall our deal at any time between now and the order.
 We have to make sure they don’t.

 A major business decision is very rarely taken by one single person.
 If we want the customer (the company) to go ahead with the deal, we need to acknowledge this fact and make sure we know who is who in the company, and work to secure the deal in multiple fronts.